Tinder-for-Boba/Foodie-Social-App/README.md

 ## Product Spec

-### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

 - [x] Users want to be able to create an account to access all the app's features
 - [x] Users want to be able to login to the app to see its features
-- [ ] Users want to contact other users
+- [x] Users want to contact other users
-- [ ] Users want to be recommended friends who share similar food tastes
+- [x] Users want to be recommended friends who share similar food tastes
-- [ ] Users want to post videos or photos of their food-related hangouts
+- [x] Users want to post videos or photos of their food-related hangouts
-- [ ] Users want to be recommended restaurants based on location and food preferences
+- [x] Users want to be recommended restaurants based on location and food preferences
-- [ ] Users want to view details about a restaurant in order to learn about their menu and quality
+- [x] Users want to view details about a restaurant in order to learn about their menu and quality
-- [ ] Users want to create a profile that displays their personality
+- [x] Users want to create a profile that displays their personality
-- [ ] Users want to view videos/photos of their friend's hangouts
+- [x] Users want to view videos/photos of their friend's hangouts
-- [ ] Users want to be able to submit their food preferences
+- [x] Users want to be able to submit their food preferences

-**Optional Nice-to-have Stories**

-- [ ] Users want to be able to make reservations and order food online
-- [ ] Users want to use an integrated payment system like Venmo

-### 2. Screen Archetypes

-* Login Screen
-    * Users want to be able to login to the app to see its features
-* Signup Screen
-    * Users want to be able to create an account to access all the app's features
-* Restaurant List Screen
-    * Users want to be recommended restaurants based on location and food preferences
-* User Profile Screen
-    * Users want to create a profile that displays their personality
-* Restaurant Details Screen
-    * Users want to view details about a restaurant in order to learn about their menu and quality
-    * Users want to be able to make reservations and order food online
-* Story Screen
-    * Users want to post videos or photos of their food-related hangouts
-    * Users want to view videos/photos of their friend's hangouts
-* Friends Screen
-    * Users want to contact other users
-    * Users want to be recommended friends who share similar food tastes
-* Food Preferences Screen
-    * Users want to be able to submit their food preferences

-### 3. Navigation

-**Tab Navigation** (Tab to Screen)

-* Story Screen (Home)
-* Friends Screen (Friends)
-* Restaurant List Screen (Foods)
-* Profile Screen (Me)

-**Flow Navigation** (Screen to Screen)

-* Login Screen
-    * Signup Screen
-    * Story Screen
-* Signup Screen
-    * Login Screen
-    * Food Preferences Screen
-* Food Preferences Screen
-    * Story Screen
-* Story Screen
-    * Restaurant List Screen
-    * Friends Screen
-    * Profile Screen
-* Friends Screen
-    * Profile Screen
-    * Restaurant List Screen
-    * Story Screen
-* Restaurant List Screen
-    * Restaurant Details Screen
-    * Friends Screen
-    * Profile Screen
-    * Story Screen
-* Profile Screen
-    * Restaurant List Screen
-    * Friends Screen
-    * Story Screen
 ## Wireframes
 ![](https://i.imgur.com/5hakwHi.jpg)